riyadshauk/markdown-docx-swift/README.md

 A Swift library for converting Markdown documents to DOCX format using Apple's Swift Markdown parser.

+This library is majorly a WIP / initial iteration, and could use a lot of improvements and iteration, which I don't currently plan on doing.
+Consider this more as a starting point for something greater!

 ## Features

 - ✅ **Complete Markdown Support**: Headings, paragraphs, lists, code blocks, tables, blockquotes, and more